Personal expenses for employees

-CUL will pay the cost of staying in rented accommodation provided you always return home on days when you are not working.
-If you choose to stay in the rented accommodation on days when you are not working (eg the weekend or holidays) you may claim the cost of rental only for the days when you are working.
+Competex Pro will pay the cost of staying in rented accommodation provided you always return home on days when you are not working.
+If you choose to stay in the rented accommodation on days when you are not working (eg the weekend or holidays), you may claim the cost of rental only for the days when you are working.

-If you chose to stay with friends or family, you may pay for the accommodation but must obtain a receipt for the payment, on the basis that the recipient would include the income in his/her tax free ‘Rent a Room’ allowance.
+If you choose to stay with friends or family, you may pay for the accommodation but must obtain a receipt for the payment, on the basis that the recipient would include the income in his/her tax free ‘Rent a Room’ allowance of £7500 (2016/2017).